-This program supports one of CCA's core values which states that CCA strives to create a Caring Community by providing a safe and secure environment in which each child can develop as God has designed them.
+This program also supports one of the schools' core values which states that CCA strives to create a Caring Community by providing a safe and secure environment in which each child can develop as God has designed them.

 The satisfactory fulfillment of this program is an indispensable requirement for the granting of the high school diploma.
-Therefore, all students must comply with a minimum of 80 hours of social service.
-The minimum 80 hours of social service required should be done as follows:
+Therefore, all students must complete a minimum of 80 hours of community service, as regulated in Resolution 13 of January 10, 2007 issued by the Ministry of Education.

+The minimum 80 hours of community service required should be completed during their specific high school years as follows:

-• 10th grade: 30 hours minimum (average of 15 hours in 9th grade and 15 hours in 10th grade)
+10th grade: 30 hours minimum

-• 11th grade: 25 hours minimum
+11th grade: 25 hours minimum

-• 12th grade: 25 hours minimum
+12th grade: 25 hours minimum

-If 10th and 11th grade students do not comply with the minimum hours of social service required by the last day of the school year, the school will assign them the place and type of service they must complete during the following school year.
+If 10th and 11th grade students do not comply with the minimum hours of community service required by the last day of the school year, the school will assign them the place and type of service they must complete during the following school year until the minimum hours have been met.

-Seniors must submit all forms corresponding to the fulfillment of their social service hours on the last Friday of the month of April of their Senior year.
+Seniors must submit all forms corresponding to the fulfillment of their community service hours on the last Friday of the month of April of their Senior year.
 If the deadline is not met, the student will not receive a diploma during the graduation.

-Students must complete a Community Service Form for every service performed, including school-sponsored Community Outreach Opportunities (CO-OPs), and the form should be submitted to the Spiritual Life Coordinator within 30 days of completing the hours.
+Students must complete a Community Service Form for every service performed, and the form should be submitted to the Spiritual Life Coordinator within 30 days of completing the hours.
 Students completing hours over the breaks should complete and submit their forms within 30 days of returning to school after the break.
 (Community Service forms are located at the end of the high school hallway).
 The Community Service form must be completed as thoroughly as possible, giving a detailed description of the type of service performed and, when applicable, the organization who sponsored the service.

 Students will be given opportunities to work towards the fulfillment of their community service requirement by participating in school sponsored, Community Outreach Opportunities (CO-OPs) throughout the year.
 Community Outreach Opportunities (CO-OPs) will be announced as they become available and students will have a chance to sign up on a "first come, first serve" basis.
-ALL community service hours completed at CCA or Crossroads Bible Church (CBC) count towards the 80-hour requirement.